swillasnomads/Blog/content/posts/May21-28_NZ_N1.md

 {{< carousel title="" >}}
 &nbsp;

 We pulled into Neville and Lee’s place around 6pm.
 Neville and Lee are a wonderful couple we met at the holiday park in Akaroa who opened up their home for us while we were in Auckland.
 They were such incredibly gracious hosts, Lee cooked us up a storm: roast lamb, homemade gravy, roasted kumara and potatoes with greens on the side.
 Not to mention apple crumble for dessert.
-We had the pleasure of getting to know them over our one night at their place and subsequently had our best night sleep yet.
+We had the pleasure of getting to know them over our one night at their place and subsequently had our best sleep to date.

 {{< figure src="/img/May21-28/lee_neville.jpg" >}}
 &nbsp;